 Mike & Shiela

-Since joining Wesley Spectrum, Mike and Shiela have fostered four children, two of which are siblings.
+Since joining Wesley Family Services, Mike and Shiela have fostered four children, two of which are siblings.

-Mike and Shiela have been resource parents with Wesley Spectrum for two years, but they had been former resource parents for Families United Network.
-Since joining Wesley Spectrum, Mike and Shiela have fostered four children, two of which are siblings.
+Mike and Shiela have been resource parents with Wesley Family Services for two years, but they had been former resource parents for Families United Network.
+Since joining Wesley Family Services, Mike and Shiela have fostered four children, two of which are siblings.